liquidctl/liquidctl/README.md

 ## Installing on Linux

-Packages are available for certain Linux distributions and package managers:
+Packages for liquidctl are available for certain Linux distributions and package managers:

  - Alpine Linux: [liquidctl](https://pkgs.alpinelinux.org/packages?name=liquidctl)
  - ArchLinux/Manjaro: [liquidctl<sup>AUR</sup>](https://aur.archlinux.org/packages/liquidctl/), [liquidctl-git<sup>AUR</sup>](https://aur.archlinux.org/packages/liquidctl-git/)
  - Fedora: [liquidctl](https://src.fedoraproject.org/rpms/liquidctl)

-Alternatively, it is possible to install liquidctl from PyPI or directly from the source code repository.
+On other distributions, or when more control is desired, liquidctl can be installed from PyPI or directly from the source code repository.
 In these cases the following runtime dependencies are necessary:

 | Dependency | Arch Linux | Fedora | Ubuntu |
 | --- | --- | --- | --- |